PINTO0309/tflite-input-output-rewriter/README.md

-# tflite-signature-viewer-renamer
+# tflite-input-output-rewriter
-A tool that just displays tflite signatures.
+This tool displays tflite signatures and rewrites the input/output OP name to the name of the signature.